FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 this includes Y-junction on a graph which is where multiple input sources are combined to generate new results.

-We are convinced that defining, documenting, using, and sharing application definitions is useful and future-proof strategy for software development and data analyses as it enables automated provenance tracking which happens silently in the background.
+Defining, documenting, using, and sharing application definitions is a useful and future-proof strategy for software development and data analyses as it enables automated provenance tracking which happens silently in the background.

 Base classes have been defined to group common pieces of information for each tool of the toolbox.
 For each tool we define a pair of base classes.
-One for the configuration (input) side and one for the results (output) side:
+One for the configuration (input) side and one for the results (output) side.

-    :ref:`NXapm_paraprobe_tool_config`, :ref:`NXapm_paraprobe_tool_results`, :ref:`NXapm_paraprobe_tool_common`:
-     Configuration, results, and common parts respectively useful for the application definitions for tools of the paraprobe-toolbox.

-.. _ApmParaprobeAppDef:
+.. _Contributed-Apm-Paraprobe-Application-Definitions:

 Application Definitions
 #######################